-Dr. Marissa Estep, Professor of Mathematics and Chemistry, holds a Ph.D. from the University of Georgia, where she researched computational quantum chemistry for her doctoral studies.
-Dr. Estep brings a strong background of analytical skills to PHC.
+Dr. Marissa Walraven, Professor of Mathematics and Chemistry, holds a Ph.D. from the University of Georgia, where she researched computational quantum chemistry for her doctoral studies.
+Dr. Walraven brings a strong background of analytical skills to PHC.
 She teaches courses in advanced mathematics and science.

 Nathan Russell, Professor of Economics, holds an M.A. in economic theory.
 Professor Russell specializes in public choice and applied economics, economic policy, and public finance.
 He teaches the core economics course for students, and brings a deep background of micro and public economic theory to PHC as well as perspective on how economic policies of the U.S. influence the economic climate of the world.